COVID-19 ACT: Non-Profits, Individuals – Supporting the Community Sector

 2. Additional support for Lifeline Canberra

-– The ACT Government has re-prioritised funding to provide an additional $100,000 to Lifeline Canberra to increase their capacity to undertake their important work in supporting the community.
+– The ACT Government has re-prioritised funding to provide an additional $100,000 to Lifeline Canberra.
+This will increase their capacity to undertake their important work in supporting the community.

 – This funding will enable them to answer an additional 1,000 calls each month, over the next six months, supporting the community at this challenging time.